IDEA-120/Course-Materials/SCHEDULE.md

 ### Week 1
 #### Week of January 11, 2021: Course Introduction

-This first week we will be meeting on Tuesday to Review the Syllabus and you will get your first lecture, reading, and assignments.
+This first week you should review the [course syllabus](SYLLABUS.md) and access your first lecture, reading, and assignments.
+I (Tiffany) will hold open office hours on Thursday, January 14, via Zoom.
+Zoom invite details are on Blackboard.

 DUE **Thursday, January 14**:
 * Review [course syllabus](SYLLABUS.md)